ethereum/go-ethereum/docs/_interface/Private-Network.md

 #### Clique

 Clique consensus is a PoA system where new blocks can be created by authorized 'signers' only.
 The clique consenus protocol is specified in [EIP-225][clique-eip].
 The initial set of authorized signers is configured in the genesis block.
 Signers can be authorized and de-authorized using a voting mechanism, thus allowing the set of signers to change while the blockchain operates.
 Clique can be configured to target any block time (within reasonable limits) since it isn't tied to the difficulty adjustment.

 [clique-eip]: https://eips.ethereum.org/EIPS/eip-225

 ### Creating The Genesis Block

 Every blockchain starts with a genesis block.
 When Geth is run with default settings for the first time, it commits the Mainnet genesis to the database.
 For a private network, it is generally preferable to use a different genesis block.
 The genesis block is configured using a _genesis.json_ file whose path must be provided to Geth on start-up.
 When creating a genesis block, a few initial parameters for the private blockchain must be defined:

 - Ethereum platform features enabled at launch (`config`).
 Enabling and disabling features once the blockchain is running requires scheduling a [hard fork](https://ethereum.org/en/glossary/#hard-fork).

 - Initial block gas limit (`gasLimit`).
 This impacts how much EVM computation can happen within a single block.
-Mirroring the main Ethereum network is generally a
+Mirroring the main Ethereum network is generally a [good choice][gaslimit-chart].
-  [good choice][gaslimit-chart].
 The block gas limit can be adjusted after launch using the `--miner.gastarget` command-line flag.

 - Initial allocation of ether (`alloc`).
 This determines how much ether is available to the addresses listed in the genesis block.
 Additional ether can be created through mining as the chain progresses.

 #### Clique Example

 Below is an example of a `genesis.json` file for a PoA network.
 The `config` section ensures that all known protocol changes are available and configures the 'clique' engine to be used for consensus.
 Note that the initial signer set must be configured through the `extradata` field.
 This field is required for Clique to work.

-First create the signer account keys using the [geth account](./managing-your-accounts) command (run this command multiple times to create more than one signer key).
+The signer account keys can be generated using the [geth account](./managing-your-accounts) command (this command can be run multiple times to create more than one signer key).

 ```shell
 geth account new --datadir data